jandy-team/jandy/README.md

 # Jandy
-jandy is a dynamic analysis project for opensource developer using on github and travis-ci
+Jandy is a dynamic analysis project for opensource developer using on github and travis-ci